robbintt/outlines/docs/digests/be_more_agentic.md

 ## 9. Conclusion
 - Recognize and enhance agency as a crucial life skill.
 - Motivate oneself to continuously learn and apply principles of agency.

+# Definitions

+1. **Agency**: The capacity of individuals to act independently and make their own free choices, influenced by their personal beliefs, values, and goals.

+2. **Radical Agency**: An extreme form of agency where individuals actively shape their environment and circumstances rather than simply reacting to them.
+It involves taking bold actions that can significantly alter one's life path.

+3. **Real Edges**: Unique advantages or strengths that a person can identify and leverage to achieve success.
+These are often personal attributes or situational factors that can be exploited in competitive or challenging environments.

+4. **Court Rejection**: The practice of intentionally seeking out situations where rejection is likely, in order to become more resilient and learn from the experience.
+It involves asking for things that seem unreasonable to desensitize oneself to the fear of rejection.

+5. **Seek Real Feedback**: Actively pursuing honest and constructive criticism about one's performance or abilities.
+This involves seeking out feedback that is genuine and useful for personal or professional growth.

+6. **Increase Surface Area for Luck**: Expanding one's network and exposure to opportunities in order to increase the chances of encountering beneficial situations or connections.
+It's about being open to serendipity and making oneself available for lucky breaks.

+7. **Assume Everything is Learnable**: Adopting a growth mindset that views skills, traits, and abilities as malleable and capable of improvement through effort and learning.
+It's the belief that one can develop and enhance any aspect of themselves with dedication and practice.

+8. **The Moat of Low Status**: Embracing and learning from periods of low expertise or status.
+This concept suggests that being in a position of lower status can be an opportunity for growth, learning, and eventual advancement.

+9. **Don’t Work Too Hard**: The idea of maintaining a healthy work-life balance and avoiding burnout.
+It emphasizes the importance of not overextending oneself and ensuring that there is time for rest, creativity, and personal life outside of work.